 (1) The constraint refers to the number of days at which a target can remain within the declared roll angle constraint.
-This can be estimated using the ObsVis tool (Web/CLI versions) available on the Proposer Webpage.
+This can be estimated using the PRoVis tool available on the Proposer Webpage.
+Only nominal roll values are recommended since off-nominal rolls have very brief dwell times.

-(2) The dimensionless parameter for the monitoring interval constraint is: (INITIAL INTERVAL) (FRACTIONAL TOLERANCE) / (TOTAL DURATION OF SINGLE OBSERVATION)
+(2) The dimensionless parameter for the monitoring interval constraint will be determined as follows: